randaalex/finance_bot/pkg/firefly/docs/TagsApi.md

 )

 func main() {
     tag := "groceries" // string | Either the tag itself or the tag ID.
+If you use the tag itself, and it contains international (non-ASCII) characters, your milage may vary.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)